It can be frustrating when your landscape lights stop working for no apparent reason.

-GFCI stands for Ground Fault Circuit Interrupter.
-Unlike the your standard outlet, a GFCI senses if any sort of current runs through the ground wire (if there is a short of fault) and turn the outlet off.
+Unlike your standard outlet, a GFCI senses if any sort of current runs through the ground wire (if there is a short of fault) and turns the outlet off.

 Often, there is a small green indicator light that will illuminate after the GFCI has successfully been reset.

 If your GFCI reset button doesn’t want to reset, then there is likely also a tripped breaker switch in your home’s breaker panel that will need to be reset to restore power to the GFCI.
-If a GFCI doesn’t have power, it won’t reset.

-Look closely, sometimes a breaker switch won’t flip all the way after its been tripped.
+Look closely, sometimes a breaker switch won’t flip all the way after it is been tripped.

 If you are able to locate your tripped breaker switch and reset it, your GFCI should reset.

-As frustrating as this can be, if you are dealing with standard outlet without power, you are still very likely dealing with a GFCI issue.
+As frustrating as this can be, if you are dealing with a standard outlet without power, you are still very likely dealing with a GFCI issue.

 Here are a few places GFCIs are often found in the home.

 If you get frustrated trying to locate the tripped GFCI, just remember, look in the places you wouldn’t normally think to look.

 If you manage to find the tripped GFCI, reset it and go back to your standard outlet to test it for power.
-If you have power, you are all good to go.

 At Landscape Lighting Pro of Utah, the art of outdoor illumination is a real passion we work to perfect.
 Designing elegantly bespoke landscape lighting systems is simply all we do.